achraf-jeday/Drupal-11-Maidenov-Passwords/web/modules/custom/maidenov_user_api/README.md

 ### 4. Check Packing Key Exists Endpoint
 - **Endpoint**: `GET /api/user/packing-key/exists`
 - **Access**: Authenticated users only
-- **Purpose**: Check if the user has set a packing key (used after login to determine if setup is required)
+- **Purpose**: Check if the user has set a packing key (determines if user needs to create a packing key or validate an existing one to access encrypted data)

 **Response** (200 OK):
 ```json